Civil War (comics): Plot

 The New Warriors (Night Thrasher, Namorita, Speedball, and Microbe) battle a group of villains (Cobalt Man, Speedfreek, Coldheart, and Nitro) in Stamford, Connecticut, while filming a reality television show.
-Nitro explodes, killing more than 600 people (including school children and every villain and New Warrior present, minus Speedball).
-Numerous other superheroes appear in Stamford to search for survivors.
+The villains are much more powerful than them, but Speedball believes that defeating them will boost the show's ratings.
+The fight results in Nitro exploding, killing more than 600 people (including school children and every villain, crew member, and New Warrior present, minus Speedball).
+Numerous other superheroes appear in Stamford to search for survivors, some admonishing the New Warriors for their reckless decision.

 Public opinion turns against superhumans, branding even inactive members of the New Warriors as "baby killers".
 Hindsight, desperate to distance himself from the team, releases the New Warriors' secret identities online, and several of them are attacked.
 She-Hulk forces Hindsight to shut down the site, and Hindsight is arrested by John Jameson.
 Angry civilians attack the Human Torch outside a club after he cuts the line and mocks one of his critics.

 Guided by Iron Man, Congress passes the Superhuman Registration Act (SHRA), 6 U.S.C. § 558, requiring the registration of all persons with superhuman abilities with the U.S. government, and the enlistment and training of all aspiring superheroes.
 The law applies to those with naturally occurring superhuman abilities, humans using exotic technology (e.g. Iron Man), or anyone who wants to challenge superhumans.
 Enactment of the federal law leads to revisions of state criminal codes.

 Characters within the Marvel Universe superhero community split into two groups.
 One advocates registration as a responsible obligation, and the other opposes it, arguing the act violates civil liberties and the protection secret identities provide.
 While arguing with Iron Man about the law, African American hero Luke Cage compares the mandatory registration to slavery.
 A number of villains also choose a side.